 Youtube can be an invaluable resource to tap into, so don’t forget to check out educational channels that can supplement topics you’re learning in class.
 For videos on math, check out Numberphile, while those wanting a bit more context on historical events can hop over to WonderWhy.
 For help in a variety of subjects, check out Brightstorm, which covers all subjects and test prep!

 What you should really take from all of this is that help is out there—you just have to know where to look.
 As always, try your hardest not to wait until the last second because cramming isn’t the best way to absorb (and retain) information.

 In the famous words of J.K.
 Rowling through Albus Dumbledore, “Help will always be given [at Hogwarts] to those who ask for it.”

 4. Set Yourself Up for Success

-Creating these good habits in high school will put you a step above the rest when you enter higher education.
+Creating these good habits in high school will put you in an excellent position to get the most out of higher education.
 It’ll also help you become a life-long learner and keep your brain sharp.
 Start your semester—and the rest of your life—strong by adopting these habits and finding out what works best for you along the way!
-Happy learning!